Last Updated: 7/13/22 | July 13th, 2022

 The Champagne region is known for — you guessed it — producing champagne.
 Only wines that come from this region are technically allowed to be called “Champagne,” which makes this the epicenter of all things champagne.
 Though a long day trip from Paris, it’s possible to tour vineyards and sample the region’s wines in a day.
 If you don’t have a car, you can take a tour with Walks of Paris, which runs trips to the area.

 The Champagne region is located east of Paris.
 You can get there in just over two hours with a car via the A11.
 The trip can take around where between 1 hour 45 minutes and 4 hours via train; expect to pay 25-50 EUR for a train ticket.

 Like Reims, Rouen has its own gorgeous cathedral.
 Built in the 11th century, it towers over most of the city (much like Notre-Dame in Paris).
 Rouen itself is most noteworthy as the place where Joan of Arc was martyred, and you can visit her memorial, not to mention other historic sites (such as Château Bouvreuil).

 Rouen can be reached by car in just under two hours via the A13.
 Direct trains will take around 90 minutes and cost around 30 EUR per person.

 This gorgeous city is located on the Loire River about 2 hours from Paris.
 You’ll find gorgeous medieval half-timber houses that really give Orléans a traditional European feel.
-There are tons of medieval buildings still in use, many dating back to the 14th and 15th century.
+There are tons of medieval buildings still in use, many dating back to the 14th and 15th centuries.
 There are some incredible museums here too, including the sobering Musée Mémorial des enfants du Vel d’Hiv, which highlights the deportation of Jews and Roma to concentration camps during World War II and the Joan of Arc museum.